Fairleigh Dickinson University Scholarships (2025–2026) | Automatic, Competitive & Honors Aid

 Are these awards automatic like merit scholarships?

-No. Most hidden gem scholarships require either separate applications (EOF, study abroad) or are tied to state aid processes (TAG).
+No. Most require a separate application (EOF, study abroad) or are tied to state processes (TAG).
 They’re not bundled with admission.

 🎖️ Honors College at Fairleigh Dickinson University